-Information Type No written authorization needed for Written authorization needed for Non-Medical Records An adult customer, when competent A minor child (from a custodial parent or guardian) An emancipated minor child, The customer's spouse when competentThe customer's legal The non-custodial parent of a minor child customer guardian A step-parent The custodial parent of a minor child customer A customer that has been determined incompetent The customer's authorized · representative • A person with appropriate power of attorney (financial for non-medical information) • The Well Woman HealthCheck program (WWHP) through the Arizona Department of Health when the customer has signed a BCCTP Patient Contact and Consent form.
-PAS Information Same as non-medical information, except that the customer's authorized representative must have written authorization.
-Same as non-medical information above Medical Records · Same as PAS Information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
+Information Type No written authorization needed for Written authorization needed for Non-Medical Records An adult customer, when competent A minor child (from a custodial parent or guardian) An emancipated minor child, The customer's spouse when competent The non-custodial parent of a The customer's legal minor child customer guardian A step-parent The custodial parent of a minor child customer A customer that has been determined incompetent The customer's authorized ·

+PAS Information representative • A person with appropriate power of attorney (financial for non-medical information) • The Well Woman HealthCheck program (WWHP) through the Arizona Department of Health when the customer has signed a BCCTP Patient Contact and Consent form.
+Same as non-medical information, except that the customer's authorized representative must have written authorization.
+Medical Records Same as PAS information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
+Same as PAS Information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.